Positions/Opportunities

 University of Guelph: Assistant Professor – Dry Bean Agronomy and Pest Management

 The Department of Plant Agriculture at the University of Guelph invites applications for a tenure-track position at the Assistant Professor level for the Professorship in Dry Bean Agronomy and Pest Management.
 This position is located at the University of Guelph’s Ridgetown Campus, located in the municipality of Chatham-Kent, 200 km southwest of the University’s main campus in Guelph.
+The anticipated start date for this appointment is a mutually agreed-upon date in 2025.

 Position Requirements:

-• A Ph.D. in Agronomy or closely related field
+• A Ph.D. in Agronomy or closely related field.

 CLICK HERE FOR THE FULL JOB POSTING